doremifasollasi/djangoreact/README.md

 ## Setting environment DJANGO (first terminal)

-### Create and activate a virtual environment in the "djangoreact" folder (ie the newly created "djangoreact_venv" folder will appear on the same level as the "djangoreact_project" folder)
+### Create and activate a virtual environment in the "djangoreact" folder (ie the newly created "djangoreact_venv" folder will appear on the same level as the "djangoreact_project" folder).
+Type in cmd terminal following:

 `python -m venv djangoreact_venv`